frequently asked questions

 webApp.secure can be deployed as software directly onto the Web server, on a dedicated server (vanilla x86 hardware), or as an appliance - either single-purpose or as part of a unified threat management platform (contact us for details).

-Intended Use Guidelines™ refer to the "rules" extracted from content (primarily HTML) as it leaves the Web environment.
+Intended Use Guidelines™ refer to the "rules" extracted from content (HTML, JavaScript, Flash) as it leaves the Web environment.
 Within the context of a positive protection model, Intended Use Guidelines represent a "white list".

 No, the Intended Use Guidelines are updated in real-time based on the content of the site.
-Changes to the website are automatically recognized.
+Changes to are automatically recognized.

-No, webApp.secure SE does not include some key protection capabilities outlined in the PCI 6 guidelines.
+No, webApp.secure SE does not include some of the key protection capabilities outlined in the PCI 6.6 guidelines.

 For PCI 6 compliance, please see webApp.secure Professional Edition.